superashkan/GGSKA-Real-Estate-soen341projectF2023/Sprint 1/Sprint1ActivityLog.md

 - Determined the technologies we will use
 (09/21/2023 around 15 minutes)

+-Worked on project approach, more precisely the qualtitave assessment of 3 front and back end frameworks (09/25/2023, 10:45 - 11:45 am)

 Shayne:
 - Quick research and benchmarking of different technologies and frameworks we may use 3:00 - 3:30 PM (09/20/2023)
 - Proofreading/Review of all 4 User Stories 12:00-12:15 PM (09/24/2023)